davidosomething/dotfiles/README.md

 ### Using a different repository path

-Installation assumes the repo is in `~/.dotfiles` but you can provide a different path setting the `DOTFILES` environment variable beforehand:
+Installation assumes the repo is in `~/.dotfiles` but you can set a different path setting the `DOTFILES` environment variable beforehand:

 ```sh
 DOTFILES=~/.dot ~/.dot/bootstrap/symlink